What to do after a cyclone

 Returning home after a cycloneThose who have had to evacuate their homes may be anxious to see the extent of the damage, but state-based emergency services caution people to remain in their safe location and check for cyclone updates until the official all-clear is issued.
 Even after this is given, the effects of a cyclone such as debris, downed power lines and unexpected wind gusts, can still be dangerous.

-Arron Mann, QBE's General Manager, Claims, urges careful planning for those returning home after a cyclone.
+Arron Mann, QBE General Manager, Short Tail Claims, urges careful planning for those returning home after a cyclone.
 "Before you enter your property or go anywhere near a building make sure there are no hazards, no power lines down or effected," he says.
 "Don’t plug in electrical appliances if you suspect they’ve been wet and get them checked if you have any doubt about their safety."